AdamVanHoewijk/Flappy_pig/README.md

-# Flappy_pig
+# Flappy pig

-A flappy bird game written in python using pygame
+A flappy bird game written in python using pygame.